MCParks/ShowScript/README.md

 ## Command Usage

+**NOTE: Any commands run in show files run as CONSOLE with full permissions.
+Shows can include ARBITRARY CODE, so be careful who you let write to files in your `Shows` directory.**

 All of these commands require the `castmember` permission:

 - `/show start <showName>`: Starts a specific show.
 Replace `<showName>` with the name of the show you want to start (without the file extension).
 This command also accepts optional flags: